Jemima Blackburn: Work and legacy

 Beatrix Potter, famous for her own illustrations of wild and domestic animals, was a fan of Blackburn from childhood.
 Potter recalls her delight when given a copy of Blackburn's Birds drawn from Nature on her tenth birthday.
 As an adult, Potter assessed her as a "broad intelligent observer with a keen eye for the beautiful in Nature", commenting: "I consider that Mrs Blackburn's birds do not on the average stand on their legs so well as Bewick's, but he is her only possible rival".
 The two women met in 1894, when Blackburn was visiting Putney Park, near London, the home of a cousin of Potter's.
 Potter found her an extraordinarily interesting woman.
 "I have not been so much struck by anyone for a long time."

-It is quite likely that Blackburn's work influenced Potter's 1894 illustrations for "Little Red Riding Hood", and possibly for "The Cat's Tale" a generation earlier (1870).
-The botanist Mary Noble argues persuasively that Potter modelled Jemima Puddle-duck, at least in name if not ornithological behaviour, on Jemima Blackburn.
+It is quite likely that Blackburn's work for "The Cat's Pilgrimage" (1870) and other works influenced Potter's 1894 illustrations for "Little Red Riding Hood".
+The botanist Mary Noble argues that Potter modelled Jemima Puddle-duck, at least in name if not ornithological behaviour, on Jemima Blackburn.
 Blackburn died barely a year after Potter published her Tale of Jemima Puddle-duck to great success.

-During her life at Roshven, Blackburn created a priceless legacy of paintings covering every facet of the life and customs of her time.
-Hardly a day passed without her recording some aspect of her varied and wonderful life.
-She painted her family and friends, important visitors and local people going about their everyday work: cutting peat, gathering bracken, making hay and many other rural activities.
-These paintings provide us with a treasured insight into the people and pursuits of her time and of this area.
-Her abiding interest lay in the countryside and the wealth of wildlife which it supported.
-The best of her work is to be found among her paintings of Roshven, its animals and its birds.
-It was through this that she became acknowledged as one of the leading bird painters of the day.